darcor99/College_Projects/README.md

-Projects I worked on in by Theoretical Physics BSc. and my MSc. in Data Science.
+Projects I worked on in during my Theoretical Physics BSc. and my MSc. in Data Science.